 - A small fan (and lighter clothing) may maximise comfort without boiling any penguins...

 - Try to fit reflective blinds or shades to keep excess sunshine and heat out.
 Especially on south- and west- facing windows.
 Once sunlight is absorbed by a dark surface it will turn to heat and add to your discomfort.

 - Even without aircon, keeping blinds and windows closed during the heat of the day can help keep heat out and indoors cool.

 - Whenever replacing equipment such as photocopiers, PCs, monitors, laptops, etc, go for the most efficient that you can afford.
 Also make sure that the new gear has good low-power automatic standby modes.
 Then you don't have to remember to manually turn things off when no one is using them.

 Oh, and if your office heating is wonky in winter, lobby to fix it now while heating engineers are charging normal rates.
 Then no one will have to be bounced into an expensive instant fix!

 Avoid your fingers freezing to the desk...

 You know what makes building managers cry?
 Electric space heaters plugged in under desks.
-Not only might they overload circuits only meant for computers, especially those meant to stay running though a power cut (yes, I've seen it happen), but they are a fire-hazard and inefficient.
-Try and find another solution, maybe as simple as a raised footrest if the floor is cold!
+For a start, they might overload circuits only meant for computers.
+Think of low-power 'UPS' circuits meant to stay running though a power cut.
+Yes, I've seen it happen.
+But they are also a fire-hazard and inefficient.
+Try and find another solution.
+Something as simple as a raised footrest if the floor is cold!